goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 AI acts as a multiplier.
 It multiplies the consequences of both good and bad habits, and I consider healthy engineering practices to be a prerequisite for successful AI adoption.

-The [DORA 2025 State of AI-Assisted Software Development report](https://dora.dev/research/2025/dora-report/) backs my personal experience, with engineering discipline allowing higher quality and speed, and teams better attuned to the products they build and the customers they serve overall making better decisions.
+The [DORA 2025 State of AI-Assisted Software Development report](https://dora.dev/research/2025/dora-report/) backs my personal experience.
+It shows that engineering discipline allows higher quality and speed, and that teams who are better attuned to the products they build and the customers they serve make better decisions overall.

 I should note that research on this multiplication effect shows it’s wildly _asymmetrical_.
-With poor engineering practices, AI yields exponentially worse results.
-Good engineering practices give you comparatively modest improvements (but improvements nonetheless).
+With poor engineering practices, AI yields far worse results.
+Good engineering practices, on the other hand, give you comparatively modest improvements (but improvements nonetheless).

 ---